Selvan-S/todolistapp-frontend/README.md

 # TodoList App
 ## About

-This is a frontend for the TodoList App project, built using the Typescript, React, Express.js, MongoDB, Node.js, express-session, React Hook Form, Bootstrap, React Bootstrap.<br /><hr />
+This is a frontend for the TodoList App project.
+Built using the Typescript, React, Express.js, MongoDB, Node.js, express-session, React Hook Form, Bootstrap, React Bootstrap.<br /><hr />
 ## Links
 - Check out the live website [here](https://2dolist-app.netlify.app/)!.